FraMuCoder/SlotNVM/README.md

 * Flash memory
 * CRC xor in/out or reflect out (and will never implement?)
 * Non transactional write as optional fallback
-* Use more than 8 bits for slot data length
+* Use more than 8 bits for slot data length and/or cluster number

 ## Usage